Dinesh D'Souza: Opinions expressed on Twitter

-In February 2018, D'Souza was criticized for a series of tweets which mocked the survivors of the Stoneman Douglas High School shooting.
-In response to a photo of survivors reacting to Florida lawmakers voting down a proposed ban on assault weapons in the aftermath of the shooting, D'Souza tweeted "worst news since their parents told them to get summer jobs".
+In February 2018, D'Souza was criticized for a series of posts which mocked the survivors of the Stoneman Douglas High School shooting.
+In response to a photo of survivors reacting to Florida lawmakers voting down a proposed ban on assault weapons in the aftermath of the shooting, D'Souza posted "worst news since their parents told them to get summer jobs".
 D'Souza also accused the survivors of "politically-orchestrated grief" and said that their grief "[struck him] as phony and inauthentic".
 D'Souza's comments were condemned by both liberal and conservative commentators.
 Journalist Jonathan M. Katz wrote: "Let it never be said that Dinesh does not actively root for the death of children."
 Others accused D'Souza of "trolling kids".
 D'Souza was also denounced by the Conservative Political Action Conference, which removed him from its roster of speakers and stated: "his comments are indefensible".
 D'Souza subsequently apologized for the initial tweet, saying that it was "aimed at media manipulation" and that he was being "insensitive to students who lost friends in a terrible tragedy."

 In February 2021, after the January 6 United States Capitol attack took place, D'Souza suggested that the rioters were little more than "a bunch of rowdy people walking through a hallway".
-In May, D'Souza tweeted about the attack: "Does this LOOK like an insurrection?
+In May, D'Souza posted about the attack: "Does this LOOK like an insurrection?
 A riot?
 A coup attempt?
 If it doesn't walk like a duck or talk like a duck then it probably isn't a duck."

 FBI

-The New York Times quoted D’Souza as saying on Twitter: "The FBI is the largest criminal gang in the country.
-It’s America’s version of the KGB or the Chinese state police.”
+The New York Times quoted D'Souza as saying on Twitter: "The FBI is the largest criminal gang in the country.
+It's America's version of the KGB or the Chinese state police."